Charles Langley’s practice focuses on serious, complex and high profile cases in general crime and fraud.

-Charles has extensive experience in general crime cases involving murder, manslaughter, drug conspiracies, robbery, kidnap and the spectrum of sexual offences.
+Charles’ experience in general crime includes cases involving murder, manslaughter, drug conspiracies, robbery, kidnap and the full spectrum of sexual offences.

 Charles is approved to undertake public access work, meaning that he can accept instructions directly from members of the public.